-The school year consists of two terms, or semesters. of about eighteen weeks each.
-There is a recess at Thanksgiving, extending from Tuesday evening until Tuesday morning following; a vacation at the Holidays of about two weeks; a short recess at Easter time; and a summer vacation of about fifteen weeks.
+The school year consists of two terms, or semesters, of about eighteen weeks each.
+There is a vacation at the Holidays of about two weeks; a short recess at Easter time; and a summer vacation of about tifteen weeks.

 Class Exercises